near/docs/docs/3.tutorials/fts/0-predeployed.md

 This basic example illustrates all the required steps to call an FT smart contract on NEAR and receive your own fungible tokens.

-Now that you're familiar with the process, you can jump to [Contract Architecture](/tutorials/fts/skeleton) and learn more about the smart contract structure and how you can build your own NFT contract from the ground up.
+Now that you're familiar with the process, you can jump to [Contract Architecture](/tutorials/fts/skeleton) and learn more about the smart contract structure and how you can build your own FT contract from the ground up.

 ***Happy minting!*** 🪙